Vasily the Barefoot: Before 1917

-After being fired, Tkachenko walked to the Kyiv Pechersk Lavra of the Assumption in search of a new way of life.
+After being discharged, Tkachenko walked to the Kyiv Pechersk Lavra of the Assumption in search of a new way of life.
 In Kyiv he met Archimandrite Jonah from Kyiv of the Holy Trinity Monastery, who had strained relations with the monks of the Kyiv Pechersk Lavra.
 Jonah gave Vasily Tkachenko his blessing to become a wanderer.
 Tkachenko first wanted to take monasticism, and for some time performed obedience, was a keleinik (assistant to the elderly monks), tailor and coachman at the monastery, but illness and the desire to raise money to build a church in his native village forced him to abandon this plan.

 Another version was presented by the modern historian of the Orthodox Church Anatoly Medvedev, based on the life biography of the wanderer, published in 1903 in the Generalov printing house in St. Petersburg: Tkachenko was hired as a drover by the merchant Myasnyankin, but before reaching Moscow he took a settlement and went to Kyiv.
 After meeting Archimandrite Yonah, Vasily Tkachenko did not take the path of wandering, but joined the Eger regiment of life guards, but due to an impending illness he was first hospitalized and then discharged from the reserve.
 After his discharge from the army, he "served for some time in private positions" and only then became a wanderer.
 German Belikov simply mentioned Vasily Tkachenko's short military service without linking it to a specific period of his life.

 It is known that for some time Vasily Barefoot's itinerant activities caused concern and misunderstanding among the church authorities.
 In 1894-1895 he was deported from St. Petersburg for begging, and in the reference of the Holy Synod for 1903 his activities were characterized as resulting from "religious mania".
 The beggars saw in Vasily a dangerous competitor, tried to drive him from the churches' parvises, and beat him several times.
 In 1896 the Kyiv police confiscated his staff, which was later returned to him in Peterhof.